Developers

 History of VP9

-Google purchased On2, creators of VP8 video codec, for $124.6 million in 2010.
+Google purchased On2, creators of VP8 codec, for $124.6 million in 2010.
 They began work on VP9 soon afterward, eventually releasing it in late 2012.
 Support for it spread quickly, and by 2017 it was used by Chrome, Firefox, and Edge.
 It had hardware support from NVidia, ARM, and others.
 It is widely supported on Android, but iOS has added support only in its most recent version.

 The base software used to encode VP8 and VP9 is called libvpx (it’s also possible to encode VP8 and VP9 using vpxenc.exe).
-Fortunately, it’s free, easy to use, well documented, and can handle real-time encoding should you need it.
+Fortunately, it’s free, easy to use, well-documented, and can handle real-time encoding should you need it.
 Refinements to the libvpx library used to encode videos have improved VP9 over time, with a 50-70% speed boost, multithreading, and support for extra bit depths and chroma subsampling modes among the additions.

 How Is VP9 Different?